AZERO-FANS/.github/README.md

 # .github
-Default profile information for Github
+This is a repository to store the default profile information for Github

+Please see the README file inside the profile directory